-This is my absolute favorite way to cook mushrooms.
+Roasting mushrooms is one of my favorite ways to cook mushrooms.
 Truth be told, I don’t think that you necessarily need to cook mushrooms for them to be delicious.
-My better half on the other hand is not the biggest mushroom fan.
-He always picks them out when I put them on a salad or pizza.
+I will eat mushrooms anyway that I can get them.
+They are one of my personal favorites, but my family on the other hand, aren’t super fans.
 So if I’m going to take the giant step and serve them as an actual side dish with dinner, then I’ve got to dress them up a bit.
 This recipe is the perfect way to do just that.

 Slow roasting mushrooms, or any kind of vegetables for that matter, brings out all of their wonderful flavor.
 So much so that you barely need any seasonings to go with them.
 Take these mushrooms for instance.
 With just a sprinkling of herbs, some salt and pepper, a drizzle of olive oil and a little lemon juice for brightness, these mushrooms shine.